trueadm/ripple/website/docs/guide/syntax.md

 ## Example: Text Interpolation

 The most basic form of data-binding is text interpolation.
-In the below example, we'll declared a `<span>` element as a statement, then use a pair of {braces} to declare an expression, inside which we put our string expression, like we would in plain JavaScript.
+In the example below, we'll declare a `<span>` element as a statement, then use a pair of {braces} to declare an expression, inside which we put our string expression, like we would in plain JavaScript.